JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 one can also argue that a few tweaks, indexes, sequences, triggers etc are better handled directly with SQL and we also keep jpa annotations to a minimum

-to save me some future trouble I found better to control the DB with proper plain SQL.
+to save me some future trouble I found better to control the DB with plain SQL.

 ---